xnnba1984/Synthetic-Data-Inference/README.md

 ```

 The final script, `make_paper_outputs.py`, reads the generated CSV summaries and
-creates the paper-facing figures and summary tables.
+creates the paper figures and summary tables.

 ## Outputs